 Even small switches can have a big impact, giving you a feeling of control and order (in one personal space, at least!):

-No wire hangers!
 Joan Crawford was right.
-They make weird dents in your tops, fight with all the other hangers, and can't hold anything substantial.
-Go for wood or padded hangers -- ideally, only one kind -- and point them in the same direction, for visual harmony.
+They make weird dents in your tops, fight with all the other hangers and can't hold anything substantial.
+Go for wood or padded hangers—ideally, only one kind—and point them in the same direction, for visual harmony.
 To make it even more orderly and pleasing to the eye (and, therefore, your psyche), arrange clothes by type (tops, pants, etc.).

-Keep a small trash can in the corner for price tags and plastic doodads.
+This provides a place for price tags and plastic doodads.
 The fewer there are to stick to your feet, the saner you'll be.